Sundramrai3691/ForkSpace/README.md

 1. Open the home page and continue as guest or sign in.
 2. Create a room or join an existing room ID.
 3. Pick a session mode: `Peer Practice`, `Mock Interview`, or `Mentoring`.
-4. Add the problem manually, browse Codeforces, or use a supported problem URL import helper.
+4. Add the problem manually, browse Codeforces, use a supported problem URL import helper, or start from the daily challenge flow.
 5. Choose the room language and solve together in the shared editor.
 6. Use `Run` and `Submit` to compare output against visible sample tests.
 7. Use `Generate Tests` to create verified and stress-style hidden tests, then promote useful failures into the sample suite when needed.
-8. Use `Analyze` for solution review and `Report` for the room/session summary.
+8. Use `Analyze` for solution review, daily challenge scoring, and optional challenge-link creation, then use `Report` for the room/session summary.
-9. Copy a share link for analysis, report, or session card pages if you want to send the result elsewhere.
+9. Copy a share link for analysis, report, challenge, or session card pages if you want to send the result elsewhere.

 ---